7Block Labs

 3.1.
 Using Structs Effectively

-• Pack struct members to minimize storage slots.
+• Arrange struct members tightly to save on storage slots.

 Example: